Critical band: Auditory filters

 One filter type used to model the auditory filters is the gammatone filter.
-It provides a simple linear filter, which is therefore easy to implement, but cannot by itself account for nonlinear aspects of the auditory system; it is nevertheless used in a variety of models of the auditory system.
-Variations and improvements of the gammatone model of auditory filtering include the gammachirp filter, the all-pole and one-zero gammatone filters, the two-sided gammatone filter, and filter cascade models, and various level-dependent and dynamically nonlinear versions of these.
+It is a simple linear filter and therefore is easy to implement, but cannot by itself account for nonlinear aspects of the auditory system; it is nevertheless used in a variety of models of the auditory system.
+Variations and improvements of the gammatone model of auditory filtering include the "gammachirp" filter, the "all-pole and one-zero" gammatone filters, the "two-sided" gammatone filter, filter cascade models, and various level-dependent and dynamically nonlinear versions of these.

 Psychoacoustic tuning curves

 The shapes of auditory filters are found by analysis of psychoacoustic tuning, which are graphs that show a subject's threshold for detection of a tone as a function of masker parameters.